 30. Bring your own content to the top of your boards

-Remember, your main goal with your blog’s Pinterest account is to promote your own blog and content.
-Don’t let your epic posts be washed away by all the other pins you’ve been sharing to build up your account and your following.
+Your main goal with your Pinterest account is to promote your own blog and content.
+Don't let your epic posts be washed away by all the other pins you've been sharing to build up your account and your following!

-It’s actually pretty easy to bring certain pins back to the top of a board again.
-When you’re on the board, click the little icon on the top left of the board that has four arrows.
-Select all the pins that lead back to your blog posts, and then click “Move” again in the top left.
-Then simply “move” those pins back to the exact same board — and Voila: they’re now right at the top again (back where they belong!)
+It's actually pretty easy to bring certain pins back to the top of a board again.
+When you're on the board, click the little icon on the top left of the board that has four arrows.
+Select all the pins that lead back to your blog posts, and then click "Move" again in the top left.
+Then simply "move" those pins back to the exact same boar.
+And voila: they're now right at the top again (back where they belong!).

 31. Do a monthly Pinterest audit

-This is something I recommend doing for every aspect of your blog – not just for Pinterest.
-At the end of every month, spend an hour or two analyzing what’s working and what’s not working, and then tweak your strategies as needed.
+This is something I recommend doing for every single aspect of your blog, not just for Pinterest.
+At the end of every month, spend an hour or so analyzing what's working and what's not working, and then tweak your strategies as needed.

 32. Set goals and track your performance

-Setting goals at the beginning of every month will help motivate you to continue growing your Pinterest presence.
-Choose specific goals for how many new followers you’d like to gain that month, how many pins you want to be shared from your website, and so on.
+Setting goals at the beginning of each month will help motivate you to continue growing your Pinterest account.
+Choose specific goals for how many new followers you'd like to gain that month, how many pins you want to be shared from your website, and so on.
 Then make a plan to achieve those goals!

-At the end of the month, when you’re doing your audit, make note of whether you achieved those goals or not, and how you can improve your strategies for the following month.
+At the end of the month when you're doing your audit, make note of whether you achieved those goals or not, and how you can improve your strategies for the upcoming month.

-33. Use the Smart Search feature to your advantage
+33. Use the Smart Search to your advantage

-You can use the Smart bar to find keywords for everything from your profile descriptions, your pin descriptions, your board info and titles, and basically anything else you can think of.
-Type a search term into the bar, press Enter, and instantly other related and commonly-searched for terms pop up underneath.
-C’est brilliante.
+You can use the Smart bar to find keywords for everything from your profile descriptions, pin descriptions, board info and titles, and basically anything else you can think of.
+Just type a search term into the bar, press enter, and other related and commonly-searched for keywords will pop up underneath.
+C'est brilliante!

-By this point you should be well on your way to Pinterest epicness!
-But there are still a few more things you can do to grow your Pinterest following and send more traffic to your blog…
+By this point you should be well on your way to Pinterest success!
+But there are still a few more things we can do to grow your Pinterest following and send more traffic to your blog, freebies, and offerings…

 34. Follow + connect with other pinners

-Every so often, make a point to reach out to:
+Every so often, make a point to follow and reach out to:

 a) Peers in your niche (e.g., other bloggers)